alice-biometrics/lume/README.md

 #### Several commands per Step

-Lume allows you to define several commands per Step:
+Use the hyphen in order to define several commands per Step:

 ```yml
 steps: